-Parker Elementary School (Music and Visual Art)- Braeburn Elementary School (Visual Art)
+Parker Elementary School (Visual Art)- Braeburn Elementary School (Visual Art)

-This year, we are excited to connect children through different art forms within the same school, and with another school.
+This partnership is in their third year of collaboration.
 Parker Elementary School is one of the most diverse title1 schools in the district, and it is also a music magnet school.
-Ms. Simpson and Ms. Dickinson will lead their students in connecting through a creative and innovative music and visual art project.
-Additionally, Ms. Dickinson will lead a visual art collaboration with Ms. Padilla and her students at Braeburn Elementary School.
+Ms. Dickinson leads the Visual Art students in connecting with Ms. Padilla and her students at Braeburn Elementary School.
 Together, all students will explore the connections between visual art and music, and they will have an exciting field trip to the Moody Center for the Arts at Rice University.

 My name is Rosio Padilla and this is my 7th year teaching art.
 I graduated from the University of Houston in 2014 and began teaching at Braeburn Elementary ever since.
 In 2019 I completed my Masters Degree in Curriculum and Instruction with an emphasis on Art Education.
 During the 2017-2018 school year I was voted Teacher of the Year on my campus.
 Braeburn has gone through a lot since Hurricane Harvey destroyed our building, but we have also accomplished a lot with the power of art.
 My classes collaborated with UpArt Studios and artist Rahmaan Statik to create a mural that was created in our community.
 We were recognized by Mayor Silvester Turner for our contribution to the community.
 During the pandemic my students collaborated virtually with local artist Marsha Dorsey Outlaw to create a mosaic for our Spark Park.
 I love creating with my students and watching them persevere every year through all we go through.
 I have lived in Houston my whole life and I am proud to continue my passion for art through art education.